-When looking for the best ND filter for you, one of the most important things to consider is the physical size of the filter.
-The bigger it is, the more lens diameters it'll cover and the more flexibility you'll have in positioning the transition area to suit your composition.
-In this round-up, we're exclusively showing 100x150mm rectangular filters, or filter types that include that option, as this size gives you maximum versatility for an affordable price.
+Whichever you choose though, you need to make sure you get a filter that physically fits your lens.
+The bigger the filter, the more lens diameters it will cover and the more flexibility you'll have in positioning the transition area, though larger filters tend to cost more.
+In this round-up, we've exclusively picked out 100x150mm rectangular filters, or filter types that include that option, as this size gives you maximum versatility for an affordable price.